ferus-web/bali/docs/MANUAL.md

 ## Allocating memory
 Bali lets the programmer allocate memory in the same way as JavaScript code using the `HeapManager` API.
 Each `Runtime` instance has one attached to it. \
 This essentially lets you tap into Bali's allocation flow.
+In most cases, however, you do not need to do this.
+All of the `JSValue`-returning functions already use your `Runtime` instance's internal heap context.
 ```nim
 import pkg/bali/runtime/vm/heap/manager